christy8059/independent-study/entries/entry_eight.md

 [<img src="../images/repl.png">](https://repl.it/repls/SurprisedRingedSearch)

 Unfortunately, I got an error and can't seem to figure out why.
 So I googled where and how can deploy my twitter bot.

+Then I tried deploying it on Heroku but it did not work as well.

+Throughout the week I will try to figure out how to deploy it.
+If I can not figure out a way then I will run it on Cloud9.
+Since I have the scheduler gem I am able to set it to run at a certain time.

+# Takeaways
+- When one method doesn't work, try another method.
+- Keep googling to see what different options there are.